Welcome to Play Safety

 Want to raise playground and play area safety awareness?

-For all the information you need on safe play environments, please refer to our partner Kidsafe WA's extensive list of playground information sheets available to download on their website here.
+For all the information you need on safe play environments, please refer to our PLAYGROUND INSPECTIONS tab or see our extensive list of playground information sheets available to download.

 Here in the Territory we have unique issues to consider when playing in and around water and waterways namely box jellyfish, crocodiles and water pipes and drains.
 Whether at home, camping, visiting family and friends or on holiday, it is always important to keep safety in mind when children are in or near water.
 Drowning is the number one cause of death for children under five.
 Drowning can occur quickly and quietly, without any warning noises.
 Sadly, on average, one child dies each week in Australia as a result of preventable drowning.

 Water Safety Awareness Program